Who Is My Judge?

 Jesus said, “Do not be afraid, little flock, for your Father has been pleased to give you the kingdom (Luke 12:32).”
 Yes, the time will come when “the saints of the Most High will receive the kingdom and will possess it … for ever and ever.”

-Far from being about a judgment of God’s people to be feared, Daniel chapter 7 is about His intervention and His saving them from their oppressors.
+Far from being about an investigation into, or judgment of, God’s people, Daniel chapter 7 is about His intervention and His saving them from their oppressors.

 - Horn, Siegfried H., Seventh-day Adventist Bible Dictionary, (Washington, D.C.: Review and Herald Publishing Association, 1979), art.
 “Daniel”